Enemy (2013 film)

 Enemy is a 2013 psychological thriller film directed by Denis Villeneuve and produced by M. A. Faura and Niv Fichman.
-Written by Javier Gullón, it was loosely adapted from José Saramago's 2002 novel The Double.
+Written by Javier Gullón, the film is loosely adapted from the 2002 José Saramago novel The Double.
 The film stars Jake Gyllenhaal in a dual role as two men who are physically identical, but different in personality.
 Mélanie Laurent, Sarah Gadon, and Isabella Rossellini co-star.
-It is an international co-production of companies from Spain, France and Canada.
+Enemy is an international co-production of companies from Spain, France and Canada.

-Enemy premiered in the Special Presentation section at the 2013 Toronto International Film Festival on 8 September.
-Upon its wide release by A24 on 14 March 2014, the film earned $3.4 million at the box office and received positive reviews.
-Enemy earned ten nominations at the 2nd Canadian Screen Awards, winning five, including Best Director for Villeneuve, and Canadian Screen Award for Best Supporting Actress for Gadon.
-It was named Best Canadian Film of the Year at the Toronto Film Critics Association Awards 2014.
+Enemy premiered in the Special Presentation section at the 2013 Toronto International Film Festival on September 8.
+Upon its wide release by A24 on March 14, 2014, the film earned $3.4 million at the box office and received positive reviews.